-Damask Rose Flower Extract and Damask Rose Flower Oil are the key ingredients in this toner, and heavy fragrance aside, research as shown them to have anti-inflammatory, antioxidant, and even uv protection properties.
+Damask Rose Flower Extract and Damask Rose Flower Oil are the key ingredients in this toner, and heavy fragrance aside, research as shown them to have anti-inflammatory1, antioxidant, and even uv protection properties2.
 Keep in mind they’re not nearly as well studied as proven ingredients like vitamin c or vitamin e though.

 Star Anise is something I use frequently in my cooking but this is the first time I’ve seen it in skincare.
-It’s shown to have antioxidant and anti-inflammatory properties (source) but it also contains fragrance which can be irritating to some.
+It’s shown to have antioxidant and anti-inflammatory properties3 but it also contains fragrance which can be irritating to some.

-False Daisy Extract and Neem Leaf Extract are also lesser-known ingredient but they’re both great antioxidant and anti-inflammatory as well, without the fragrance aspect! (source) Neem Leaf actually contains components, like polysaccharides, that help hydrate the skin! (source)
+False Daisy Extract and Neem Leaf Extract are also lesser-known ingredient but they’re both great antioxidant and anti-inflammatory as well, without the fragrance aspect4!
+Neem Leaf actually contains components, like polysaccharides, that help hydrate the skin5!

 Overall a nice blend of proven ingredients plus a few lesser-known extracts for a well-rounded formula that mainly moisturizes but also protects and soothes.
 Now let’s see if it actually does all those things!